nixworks/public/news/2005/03/7/README.md

 ##### EU
 ### [ Representatives of European Union meet with those of Turkey, a prospective new member.
 They also criticize Turkish police for violent handling of a demonstration that marked the International Women's Day in Istanbul.
 Turkish officials promise to investigate the case ](/news/2005/03/7/representatives-of-european-union-meet-with-those-of-turkey-a-prospective-new-member-they-also-criticize-turkish-police-for-violent-handl.md)
-_Context: EU, International Women's Day, Istanbul, Turkey, demonstration_
+_Context: EU, International Women's Day, Istanbul, Turkish, demonstration_

 ##### Malaysia
 ### [ Malaysia and Indonesia agree to talks about the border dispute in Borneo over oil resources.
 Indonesia has deployed military units to the area ](/news/2005/03/7/malaysia-and-indonesia-agree-to-talks-about-the-border-dispute-in-borneo-over-oil-resources-indonesia-has-deployed-military-units-to-the-a.md)